Beginning of stability theory for Polish Spaces: Introduction

 The parallels here are still open.

 Those questions may cast some light on the thesis that non-first order logics are ``more distant" from the ``so-called" mainstream mathematics.

-This work originally was a section in \cite{Sh:771}; in it we try to look at stability theory in this context, proving the modest (in \ref{7.18}): \mn \begin{enumerate} \item[$\boxplus$] for ``$\aleph_0$-stable $\Sigma^1_1$ models" the theorem on the existence of indiscernibles can be generalized. \end{enumerate} \mn We may consider another interpretation of ``categoricity".
-Of course, we can use more liberal than $\bold L[A_2,r]$ or restrict the $A_\ell$'s further (as in the forcing version).
+This work originally was a section in \cite{Sh:771}; in it we try to look at stability theory in this context, proving the modest (in \ref{7.18}): \mn \begin{enumerate} \item[$\boxplus$] for ``$\aleph_0$-stable $\kappa$-Suslin models" the theorem on the existence of indiscernibles can be generalized. \end{enumerate} \mn A natural question is whether in the existence of indiscernibles (in Theorem \ref{7.18}) we can start with a set of cardinality $\lambda$ rather than $\lambda^{+ \kappa^+}$.
+Another natural question is whether categoricity implies that the $\bbL_{\infty,\aleph_0}$-theory of $\gA$ is ``simple", clearly by \S(0A) we are sure this holds.

+Both questions (and maybe the one on the right parallel of stable) may be addressed in a work in progress, \cite{Sh:F1134}.